pgrontas/pgrontas.github.io/_pages/cv.md

 ## 🎓 Education

 - **PhD in Cryptography**, NTUA (2020)
-  *Thesis: Privacy-preserving protocols for electronic voting*
+  *Thesis: Privacy-oriented cryptographic primitives and protocols for electronic voting*
 - **MSc in Logic, Algorithms & Computation**, University of Athens (2014)
 - **MSc in Information Systems**, Athens University of Economics and Business (2001)
 - **BSc in Informatics**, University of Piraeus (2000)